cycle/docs/advanced/mapper.md

 # Mappers
-Every entity in Cycle ORM must have associated Mapper object.
-Mappers responsible for entity creation, hydration and they must issue set of persist commands which later will be processed within the transaction.
+Every entity in Cycle ORM must have an associated Mapper object.
+Mappers are responsible for entity creation and hydration, and they must issue a set of persist commands which will be processed later within the transaction.

 ## Interface
 You can implement your own Mapper using `Cycle/ORM/MapperInterface`: